Industrial Spray Painter

 - usually work regular business hours

-- work in paint shops and workshops or on clients' sites, including road and rail bridges
+- work in paint shops and workshops or on clients' sites, including roads and rail bridges

-- work in conditions that may be noisy and fumey.
+- work in conditions that may be noisy and fumy.

-There are no specific entry requirements to become an industrial spray painter, as skills are gained on the job.
+There are no specific requirements to become an industrial spray painter as you gain skills on the job.

-There are no specific secondary education requirements for this job, but science, English, maths and workshop technology are useful.
+No specific secondary education is required for this job, but construction and mechanical technologies, physics and maths are useful.